 In addition, employee interpretation of a corporate coupon policy can often affect how customers can redeem coupons, even within the same chain of stores located in the same city and state.
 This is why couponers encourage all stores to have very specific and clearly written coupon policies.
 It helps remove the guesswork for both the customers and the employees.

 Common Coupon Policies

 There are common policies that govern all legitimate manufacturing and internet-printed coupons that most all stores follow.
-If a store fails to follow these policies, they risk not being reimbursed by the manufacturer for the coupons that they accept.
+If a store fails to follow these policies, it risks not being reimbursed by the manufacturer for the coupons it accepts.

 - Manufacturers' coupons must have "Manufacturer Coupon" printed on it.

 - Coupons must have a barcode that can be scanned.